 - You're applying to graduate school or for a job and need a letter of recommendation from the Dean of Students.

 - You received a letter from the Academic Standing Committee, the Student Financial Services, or Student Accounts and you don't know what to do.

-- You've violated a policy or otherwise gotten into difficulty and have received a notice to appear for a discipline hearing from the Dean of Students.
+- You've violated a policy or otherwise gotten into difficulty and have received a notice to appear for a discipline hearing.